firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

             num_metasims: 8
             use_for_switch_only: false

-In this case, the Run Farm will use a ``z1d.12xlarge`` instance to host 8 metasimulations (determined by the specification).
+In this case, the run farm will use a ``z1d.12xlarge`` instance to host 8 metasimulations.

-Other than these changes, the rest of the manager is the same between FPGA simulations and metasimulations.
-In other words, outputs are stored in ``deploy/result-workload``, FireMarshal SW workloads are used, screen sessions are run, etc.
+To generate waveforms in a metasimulation, change ``metasimulation_host_simulator`` to a simulator ending in ``-debug`` (e.g.
+``verilator-debug``).

-If you are interested in getting a waveform back from the metasimulations when running with ``*-debug``, make sure to add ``waveform.vpd`` to the ``common_simulation_outputs`` area of the workload JSON file.
+When running with a simulator with waveform generation, make sure to add ``waveform.vpd`` to the ``common_simulation_outputs`` area of your workload JSON file, so that the waveform is copied back to your manager host when the simulation completes.

-Additionally, unlike the normal FPGA simulation case, there are two output logs.
+A last notable point is that unlike the normal FPGA simulation case, there are two output logs in metasimulations.
-First, there is a ``metasim_stderr.out`` file that holds ``stderr`` coming out of the metasimulation.
+There is the expected ``uartlog`` file that holds the ``stdout`` from the metasimulation (as in FPGA-based simulations).
-Second, there is a ``uartlog`` file that holds the ``stdout`` from the metasimulation (like normal FPGA simulations).
+However, there will also be a ``metasim_stderr.out`` file that holds ``stderr`` coming out of the metasimulation, commonly populated by ``printf`` calls in the
+RTL, including those that are not marked for ``printf`` synthesis.
-If you want to copy them back, you must also add them to the ``common_simulation_outputs`` of the workload JSON.
+If you want to copy ``metasim_stderr.out`` to your manager when a simulation completes, you must add it to the ``common_simulation_outputs`` of the workload JSON.

+Other than the changes discussed in this section, manager behavior is identical between FPGA-based simulations and metasimulations.
+For example, simulation outputs are stored in ``deploy/results-workload/`` on your manager host, FireMarshal workload definitions are used to supply target software, and more.
+All standard manager functionality is supported in metasimulations, including running networked simulations and using existing FireSim debugging tools (i.e. AutoCounter, TracerV, etc).

+Once the configuration changes discussed thus far in this section are made, the standard ``firesim {launchrunfarm, infrasetup, runworkload, terminaterunfarm}`` set of commands will run metasimulations.

+If you are planning to use FireSim metasimulations as your primary simulation tool while developing a new target design, see the (optional) ``firesim builddriver`` command, which can build metasimulations through the manager without requiring run farm hosts to be launched or accessible.
+More about this command is found in the :ref:`firesim-builddriver` section.

-Understanding A Metasimulation Waveform
+Understanding a Metasimulation Waveform
 ----------------------------------------

 Module Hierarchy